whistleblower-policy

 • If you know them and are comfortable speaking with them about the perceived issue, try discussing the issue with them one-on-one.

-• If the offender is not a HECA member but belongs to an organization with a clear Code of Ethical behavior (IECA, NACAC, or a regional ACAC) you could and should report the Independent to the membership organization that s/he belongs to.
+• If the offender is not a HECA member but belongs to an organization with a clear Code of Ethical behavior (IECA, NACAC, or a regional ACAC) you could and should report the Independent Education Consultant to the membership organization to which she/he/they belong.
 Regional ACAC’s Ethics Committees are called AP Committees for Admissions Practices.
-Twice in the past year HECA has reported to regional and national AP Committees the actions and words of others (once an admissions officer at a selective college, and once another organization of IEC’s.)
+Twice in a recent year, HECA has reported to regional and national AP Committees the actions and words of others (once an admissions officer at a selective college, and once another organization of IECs.)
 In both cases the behavior was corrected and appropriate apologies were made.
 The misbehaviors are on record, should they be repeated.

-This winter, an alert consumer in Virginia contacted HECA to ask if a person was indeed a member.
-He used the HECA logo and claimed membership on his website, but when she did her due diligence his name did not appear as a HECA member on the HECA website.
-An investigation determined that he once was a member, but was not currently.
-She did not hire him; and he has removed any claim to membership.
+Last year, an alert consumer in Virginia contacted HECA to ask if a person was indeed a member.
+He used the HECA logo and claimed membership on his website, but when the consumer did her due diligence his name did not appear in the Member Directory on the HECA website.
+An investigation determined that he had been a member, but was not currently.
+She did not hire him; and he has since removed any claim to HECA membership.

 Bottom line: With constant effort we may continue to be known as a highly ethical organization with an ethical membership.
 “If you see something, say something.”